magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/multiplayer_architecture.md

 In CSP's multiplayer architecture, SignalR handles real-time data transmission for users' actions, events, and state synchronization (both inside and outside of spaces).

 For instance, when a user moves or interacts within a space, the information is transferred via SignalR to ensure that other users within the space immediately receive the updates.
-This process happens in real-time, so all users see a synchronized and consistent state with minimal lag or data loss.
+This process happens in real time, so all users see a synchronized and consistent state with minimal lag or data loss.

 Instead of traditional polling, where clients must constantly request updates from the server, SignalR pushes updates as soon as changes occur.